fabiospampinato/monorepo/readme.md

 - [`decode-base64`](https://github.com/fabiospampinato/decode-base64) `P-DDD-ISO`: A tiny function for decoding base64 strings into Uint8Arrays, useful for bundling and loading WASM modules.
 - [`event-loop-yielder`](https://github.com/fabiospampinato/event-loop-yielder) `P-D-ISO`: A collection of strategies for yielding to the event loop, to avoid blocking for too long.
 - [`hex-encoding`](https://github.com/fabiospampinato/hex-encoding) `PP-DDD-ISO`: Hex encoding.
 An extremely fast and synchronous JS implementation.
-- [`is`](https://github.com/fabiospampinato/is) `P-D-ISO`: The definitive collection of is* functions for runtime type checking.
+- [`is`](https://github.com/fabiospampinato/is) `P-D-ISO-TREE`: The definitive collection of is* functions for runtime type checking.
 Lodash-compatible, tree-shakable, with types.
 - [`noop-tag`](https://github.com/fabiospampinato/noop-tag) `P-D-ISO`: A noop template literal tag, useful for syntax highlighting hints.
 - [`once`](https://github.com/fabiospampinato/once) `P-D-ISO`: Wraps a function so that it's only ever executed once.
 - [`radix64-encoding`](https://github.com/fabiospampinato/radix64-encoding) `PP-DDD-ISO`: Radix64 encoding, a.k.a.
 Base64 encoding.
 An extremely fast and synchronous JS implementation.